Planning A Family Camping Trip

 Camping with friends who love camping is a great way to learn - and having playmates for your children is always a wonderful thing.

-families at campground
+Two families with bikes at a campground

 What about your extended family?